 Are there transition issues when Oxford students move to the Atlanta campus?

 There are many resources in place to help with the transition; there’s an orientation day specifically for Oxford Continuees during their sophomore year.
-(A Continuee is our amazing, unique term for students who’ve started at Oxford and “continue” to the Atlanta campus in their junior year.
+(A Continuee is our unique term for students who’ve started at Oxford and “continue” to the Atlanta campus in their junior year.
 Pronounced “continue-ee”).

 First-years at Oxford become very close with upperclassmen, and once the upperclassmen continue to the Atlanta campus, they become valuable resources and mentors for incoming Continuees.
 However, in many ways, the ease of the transition also depends on the student.
 Students who are proactive in getting involved on the Atlanta campus will have an easier time integrating into the community.